 This is an important one.
 If you are looking to “clean up” society, you want to be sure that you’re doing it the right way.
 Knowing the law is critical to making the right judgment.
 In order to work on behalf of the law, then you need to know the law!
 Some people might be under the misconception that you only need to know the law if you study to become a paralegal or attorney, but that is not the case.

 Any job in the Criminal Justice field is going to require some knowledge of the law.
-Florida National University (FNU), a regionally accredited university has a great bachelor’s degree program in Criminal Justice that offers the following classes in law:
+Florida National University (FNU), a regionally accredited university has a great bachelor’s degree program in Criminal Justice Studies that offers the following courses in law:

 - Introduction to Criminal Law

 - Constitutional Law